 Black Friday is quickly approaching and businesses across the world have begun thinking about what offers they can give their customers.
-Black Friday is one of the biggest shopping days in the retail calendar and the revenue generated last year was up 15% compared to 2013.
+Black Friday is one of the biggest shopping days in the retail calendar and the revenue generated continues to rise each year.

 One of the main drivers for sales on the day was email marketing.
 According to retailers, a fifth of all sales originated from emails sent by retailers.
 So how can you utilise your email lists to receive your share of the day’s sales?